ayushiiagarwal/BridgeLabz-Training/README.md

   - ```switch``` statements
   - Loops (```for, while, do-while```)

-- Solved Control Flow based problems like
+- Solved Control Flow based problems:
   - Sum of ```n``` Natural Numbers
   - Factorial of a Number
   - Factors of a Number